Relative transverse activity as a probe of collectivity-like long-range correlations in pp collisions at $\sqrt{s}=13$ TeV: Results and Discussions

-The most significant feature observed in the $R_{2}^{\rm CI}$ correlations is the emergence of a finite long-range near-side component in the UE–dominated class, $2.5 < R_{\rm T} \leq 5.0$.
-This behavior is illustrated in Fig. \ref{fig:r2ci_proj_rt_eta} (left), which presents the $\Delta\varphi$ projections of $R_{2}^{\rm CI}$ correlations in the region $1.2 \leq |\Delta\eta| \leq 1.6$ for different $R_{\rm T}$ intervals.
-The distributions are corrected using the Zero-Yield-At-Minimum (ZYAM) procedure, where a polynomial fit is performed in the near-side region ($|\Delta\varphi| \leq 1.6$) and the minimum value of the fit is subtracted from the correlation function.
-A clear residual near-side yield persists at large $|\Delta\eta|$ in the highest $R_{\rm T}$ class, while the adjacent intermediate classes, $0.5 < R_{\rm T} \leq 1.5$ and $1.5 < R_{\rm T} \leq 2.5$, show a substantially reduced or absent long-range component.
-Although the lowest $R_{\rm T}$ interval ($0 < R_{\rm T} \leq 0.5$) also exhibits sizable correlations at large $|\Delta\eta|$, these are predominantly associated with hard scattering and jet fragmentation, which produce correlated particle pairs extending over broader $\Delta\eta$ ranges.
-In contrast, the long-range correlation observed in the highest $R_{\rm T}$ class arises in events characterized by enhanced UE activity, where soft and semi-soft particle production mechanisms dominate.
-The persistence of a finite near-side yield in this UE-rich class therefore suggests that selecting events based on $R_{\rm T}$ effectively enhances correlation structures that are not solely attributable to jet fragmentation.
-This behavior is further corroborated by comparing $\Delta\varphi$ projections in different $|\Delta\eta|$ slices for the highest $R_{\rm T}$ class, as shown in Fig.~\ref{fig:r2ci_proj_rt_eta} (right).
-The region $|\Delta\eta| \leq 0.8$ captures the jet core, $0.8 \leq |\Delta\eta| \leq 1.2$ represents a transition region, and $1.2 \leq |\Delta\eta| \leq 1.6$ isolates the long-range component.
-The survival of a near-side structure in the latter interval indicates that the correlation extends beyond the jet-dominated region.
-Within the PYTHIA 8 framework, such long-range correlations do not originate from hydrodynamic medium formation.
-Instead, they can emerge from the interplay of multiple partonic interactions and color reconnection, which introduce collective-like coherence in the hadronization stage and can generate azimuthally collimated particle production over extended $\Delta\eta$ ranges.
-The enhancement of this long-range component in high-$R_{\rm T}$ events suggests that increased UE activity amplifies these microscopic mechanisms, leading to ridge-like structures even in a purely QCD-based, non-hydrodynamic model.
+The most striking feature of the $R_{2}^{\rm CI}$ correlations is the emergence of a finite long-range near-side component in the UE-dominated class, $2.5 < R_{\rm T} \leq 5.0$.
+This is illustrated in Fig.~\ref{fig:r2ci_proj_rt_eta} (left), which shows the ZYAM (zero-yield at minimum)-corrected $\Delta\varphi$ projections of $R_{2}^{\rm CI}$ at large pseudorapidity separation, $1.2 \leq |\Delta\eta| \leq 1.6$, for all $R_{\rm T}$ classes.
+In the ZYAM procedure, a polynomial baseline is fitted to the near-side region ($|\Delta\varphi| \leq 1.6$) and the minimum of the fit is subtracted, isolating the residual near-side yield above the pedestal.
+A clear near-side excess persists at $1.2 \leq |\Delta\eta| \leq 1.6$ in the highest $R_{\rm T}$ class, whereas the two intermediate classes, $0.5 < R_{\rm T} \leq 1.5$ and $1.5 < R_{\rm T} \leq 2.5$, show a substantially reduced or absent long-range component.
+The lowest-activity class ($0 < R_{\rm T} \leq 0.5$) also exhibits sizable correlations at large $|\Delta\eta|$; however, these arise from hard scattering and jet fragmentation, which can correlate particle pairs across broad pseudorapidity ranges, and therefore have a different dynamical origin from the ridge observed in the highest $R_{\rm T}$ class.
+The persistence of a finite near-side yield in the UE-rich class suggests that $R_{\rm T}$-based event selection effectively isolates long-range correlation structures that are distinct from jet-induced contributions.